tseccull/spectools/README.md

 v1.0.5

-This is essentially a Python wrapper for Curtis McCully's Astroscrappy, which is itself a Python implementation of Pieter van Dokkum's LA Cosmic.
+This is essentially a Python wrapper for Astropy's Astroscrappy, which is itself a Python implementation of Pieter van Dokkum's LA Cosmic.
 This script is used for detecting, masking, and cleaning cosmic ray hits in 2D spectroscopic data.
 A modular design is intended to facilitate easy processing of data observed with a variety of instruments.
 If Astroscrappy is used, both McCully et al., and van Dokkum should be cited: